New vice principal at Notre Dame Prep already working hard to maintain school's strong academic and mission-centered reputation.

 She said that school helped cast a solid die in her of what it means to be an educator working in a school sponsored by the Society of Mary.

-"I started teaching Spanish full time at Notre Dame High School in the fall of 1995 after graduating from Western Michigan University and then subbing at NDHS for a semester," said Anderson.
+"I started teaching Spanish full time at Notre Dame High School in the fall of 1995 after graduating from Western Michigan University," said Anderson.
 "At NDHS, I was blessed to work with some of the school's legendary teachers: Conrad Vachon, Hal Rice, Norm Kotarski, Duane Holmes and Bill Raymond.
 It was their guidance to a rookie teacher that helped shape me to be the educator that I am today.